Disclaimers for email

 Email disclosure is a key issue.
 Use your email disclaimer to warn a recipient that your email’s content is confidential, so if they breach this confidentiality, they could be liable.

 If a confidential email is accidentally sent to an unintended unauthorised recipient then a disclaimer will bind them to confidentiality and can ask them to delete the email.

-A suitable email legal disclaimer can help decrease an organisation’s liability against offensive emails sent by an individual employee.
+A suitable email signature disclaimer can help decrease an organisation’s liability against offensive emails sent by an individual employee.